Congo, Republic of

 - General limit: Regardless of the form under which a legal entity is registered, the deduction is allowed with an interest rate limited to the rate of the advances in current accounts on states funds of the Bank of the States of Central Africa (BEAC) raised by two points.
 Currently, the ceiling for the deduction of interest is 5.25%.

 - For private limited companies and public limited companies, the deduction is allowed according to the status of control over the management of the enterprise, as follows:

 - For shareholders who have control over the company de facto or de jure, the deduction is allowed only to the extent that the sums paid do not exceed, for the shareholders as a whole, half of the paid-up capital and are within the limit sets forth in the ‘general limit’.

 - For other shareholders, the ‘general limit’ applies.

 Donations and gifts made to beneficiaries in the Republic of Congo are deductible from CIT basis at a limit of 0.5‰.
 The limit is 0.5% as regards donations and subsidies made for the support and development of sport, natural calamities and accidental disasters.
 50% of amounts of donations and payments upon the occurrence of a natural disaster or accidental disaster are deductible.

-Total tax exemption are granted for donations made to the State within the framework of the COVID-19 Solidarity Fund aimed to fight against COVID-19
+Total tax exemptions are granted for donations made to the state within the framework of the COVID-19 Solidarity Fund aimed to fight against COVID-19.

 Fines and penalties